adimiko/TransactionalBox/README.md

 - [x] Keyed in memory lock (based on SemaphoreSlim and ConcurrentDictionary)
 - [x] Hook startup (checking if there are messages to be processed after startup)

+## :radioactive: Disclaimer
+The project is under development and not ready for production use.